GForceWeb/WP-Email-Debug/wp-email-debug/README.txt

 *   Interception rules can be limited by plugin allowing you to debug a specific plugin on your live site without affecting other operations
 *   Notice in the WP Admin Bar when enabled.

+= For Bugs Reports or to contribute =

+Please visit our public [GitHub Repo](https://github.com/GForceWeb/WP-Email-Debug/)

 == Installation ==